Data & Research

 - Findings shared with law enforcement.

-Our BBB Scam Tracker Annual Risk Report provides groundbreaking insights built from BBB Scam Tracker data.
+Our BBB Scam Tracker Risk Report provides groundbreaking insights built from BBB Scam Tracker data.
 The Risk Report was the first research report to introduce the Risk Index, a new three-dimensional measure of scam risk based on exposure, susceptibility and monetary loss.
 DOWNLOAD RESEARCH

 In our seminal study, Cracking the Invulnerability Illusion: Stereotypes, Optimism Bias, and the Way Forward for Marketplace Scam Education, BBB Institute surveyed consumers in the United States and Canada to identify the stereotypes and misperceptions around scam victimization that are a barrier to effective outreach to at-risk populations.
 DOWNLOAD RESEARCH